kora-projects/kora-docs/mkdocs/docs/v2/en/documentation/camunda8-worker.md

 You can inject multiple [process variables](https://docs.camunda.io/docs/components/concepts/variables/) as one method argument through `@JobVariables`.
 This argument represents all job variables as one `JSON` object.
+Only one `@JobVariables` argument is allowed per worker method.

 ===! ":fontawesome-brands-java: `Java`"